evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 The GMC Hummer EV Edition 1 Pickup is available in a total of 1 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the GMC Hummer EV Edition 1 Pickup, allowing you to customize your vehicle to suit your style and driving preferences.
+The GMC Hummer EV Edition 1 Pickup offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.